tagtogorg/tagtog-doc/on_premises_README.md

 docker-compose -f docker-compose.override.yaml --project-name tagtog restart ml0
 ```

-**Note**: you can add this to a crontab file to run this periodically (say every 12 or 24 hours).
+**Note**: you can add the following cronjob to your crontab file to restart the ML periodically (say every 12 or 24 hours).
 In this case, better write an absolute path to: `docker-compose.override.yaml`.

 Example: